xMasterX/all-the-plugins/non_catalog_apps/esubghz_chat/README.md

 feature that is available on the CLI.
 In addition it allows for basic encryption of messages.

-The plugin has been tested on the official firmware (version 0.93.0) and on Unleashed (version unlshd-065).

 ## Warning

 This plugin is in the early stages of development.
 It will inevitably have